OCD In Dogs

-It’s critically important to identify and modify OCD behavior in it’s early stages because well-practiced OCD behaviors in dogs are heartbreakingly difficult to modify.
+It’s critically important to identify and modify OCD behavior in its early stages because well-practiced OCD behaviors in dogs are heartbreakingly difficult to modify.

 Although OCD behavior in canines is usually derived from their normal ‘maintenance behaviors’ (such as grooming, eating, and walking), if left unchecked, the repetitive behavior can get worse and interfere with your dog’s normal functioning behavior.

 Correcting the repetitious behaviors by simply suppressing it through punishment is a dangerously inappropriate approach.
-Not only does the punishment add stress to a behavior already triggered and exacerbated by stress, it heightens the risk of having the dog transfering the behavior to a new obsessive-compulsive behavior.
+Not only does the punishment add stress to a behavior already triggered and exacerbated by stress, it heightens the risk of having the dog transferring the behavior to a new obsessive-compulsive behavior.

 A far better approach to an early symptom OCD is to modify the stress-inducing-trigger and help your dog cope and adapt to stress rather than punish the behavior!

 If your dog is showing early signs of OCD behavior, take it seriously, and intervene immediately, in order to prevent the behavior from developing into a debilitating disorder.